-Most customers will default to just one currency (defined above, in your site settings), but multiple currencies can be enabled on this page for merchants subscribed to Recurly's Professional plan.
+Most customers will default to just one currency (defined above, in your site settings), but multiple currencies can be enabled on this page for merchants subscribed to Recurly's Professional and Enterprise plans.
 If you plan to add more currencies, be sure to check for:

-If adding multiple currencies, make sure to access your subscription plans to identify the plan price point in each currency you offer.
+If adding multiple currencies, make sure to access your subscription plans to specify the plan price point in each currency you offer.

-If adding multiple currencies, make sure to access your coupons to identify the discount price point in each currency you offer.
+If adding multiple currencies, make sure to access your coupons to specify the discount price point in each currency you offer.

 Tax settings are important to ensure you're in compliance with any regulations imposed by your local tax authorities.
 Luckily, Recurly's got you covered with our out-of-the-box integration with Avalara: